SpellholdStudios/Neera_Expansion/README.md

 ## <a name="compat" id="compat"></a>Compatibility

-This mod is designed to work on Baldur's Gate: Enhanced Edition (BGEE.
+This mod is designed to work on Baldur's Gate: Enhanced Edition (BGEE) and Enhanced Edition Trilogy (EET).

 This is a WeiDU mod, and therefore should be compatible with all WeiDU mods.
 If you encounter any bugs, please contact <a href="kae@spellholdstudios.net">K'aeloree</a> or alternatively post on the <a href="http://www.shsforums.net/topic/60850-neera-expansion-updated-to-v120/">forums</a><br>
 <div align="right"><a href="#top">Back to top</a></div>